littlehorse-enterprises/lh-examples/ai/routing/README.md

 This example demonstrates how to build an AI-powered customer service routing system using LittleHorse.
 The workflow automatically routes customer inquiries to the appropriate support channel based on the content of their message.

+This uses the [routing workflow pattern](../README.md#routing) that we discuss in the parent README.

 ## Features

 - AI-powered message classification using LangChain and OpenAI